Foreign Body Retrieval

 The limitations of endoscopic procedures include the need for anesthesia and an operating suite, post-procedural hospitalization and greater complication rates than those experienced with other techniques.
 In spite of these limitations, endoscopy is still widely regarded as the most successful and reliable technique for foreign body removal.

-Limitations of the Foley catheter technique include the need for anesthesia, intravenous access and fluoroscopic guidance.
+Limitations of the Foley catheter technique occasionally include the need for anesthesia, intravenous access and fluoroscopic guidance.
 However, it is typically an outpatient procedure requiring no sedation(anesthesia) and no IV.

 Locate an ACR-accredited provider: To locate a medical imaging or radiation oncology provider in your community, you can search the ACR-accredited facilities database.